Dysproh/Dy2O3/README.md

 5. Clone this repository into the project directory

+6. Somehow obtain a project.pros file.
+This doesn't come with one as I have no idea how to generate one or if it is even needed, other than for uploading to the robot.

-6. Open an issue with the error you get because I definitely forgot something
+7. Open an issue with the error you get because I definitely forgot something

 ## Building
 1. Open a command line in your project's root directory